theandersonfonseca/theandersonfonseca/README.md

 ### 👨🏾‍💻 About me:
 - About two years studying front-end development
 - Focused on JavaScript and its entire ecosystem
-- I'm currently learning Node.js
+- I'm currently learning Node.js/Express, GraphQL and Apollo

 ___